 The region is in the South-East or Russia on the border with Kazakhstan, China, and Mongolia.

 Altai is famous for its lakes, there are over 7000 in the area, snow-peak mountains, including Mt.Belukha the highest mountain in Siberia, and incredible wild life, bears, wolves, snow leopards, foxes etc.

-A capital of Tatarstan Republic Kazan might represent Russia better than any other city; a mix of Asian and European culture and one of the most beautiful cities in Russia.
+A capital of Tatarstan Republic Kazan might represent the country better than any other city; a mix of Asian and European culture and one of the most beautiful cities in Russia.

 The capital of the Muslim republic, with 48% of its population being Christian, mosques and churches, old Kremlin, and modern architecture peacefully coexist here.

 The history of the city goes back to the 10th century.
 It’s one of the oldest and multinational Russian cities.

 The highlights of Kazan; Kazan Kremlin, Qolsarif Mosque, Millennium Park of Kazan, Bauman Street, Cathedral of the Apostles Peter and Paul.

 Kazan is connected by railway with many Russian cities, to get here from Moscow takes 12 hours, price from 20USD.
 There are flights from Russian and many European cities.

 The most remote out of all Russian regions Kamchatka, is closer to Canada than to Central Russia.

 A real wild Russia that many tourists imagine with many bears, forests, tough climate, and few people.
 The highlights of Kamchatka; the Velley of Geysers, Gorely volcano, Avachinsky Bay, Mutnovsky volcano.

 The most challenging is getting here and moving around as there are very few roads in the region, and to get to some places, you’ll need a helicopter.
 But some helicopters are used as public transport, so you don’t need to hire the entire chopper only for you.

 The cheapest flight from Moscow costs about 300UDS return off-season and from 500USD in season.
 To get here from other places in Russia is even more expensive.
 There is no railway here train is not an option.

-A wooden architecture open-air museum located on one of the islands in Omega Lake, the North of Russia is one of famous things in Russia.
+A wooden architecture open-air museum located on one of the islands in Omega Lake, the North of Russia.